 Soccer fans across central and southwest Ohio had been eagerly awaiting a match-up between Cincinnati's newest professional franchise and one of Major League Soccer's founding teams.
 They finally got their wish Wednesday night.

 FCC forward Djiby Fall bagged the game-winning goal in the 64th minute.

 Nearly as impressive as the score line is the number of people who turned out at Nippert Stadium to watch.
 At 30,160, the game set an Open Cup "modern era" attendance record.
 The previous record was 20,376, according to The Cup, a website that tracks the Open Cup.
-The Seattle Sounders recorded the highest-ever Open Cup attendance at 31,311 when they beat the then-named Columbus Crew in the 2010 championship match.
+The Seattle Sounders recorded the highest-ever Open Cup attendance, drawing 35,615 in the 2011 final..